Dy-zaster/Artes-Arcanas/Docs/Formats/Graphics.md

 UI boards (`fondo.bmp`, `menu.jpg`, `barra.bmp`, `obj.jpg`, `ros.jpg`, `cjr.jpg`) are loaded through `Graficador` helpers.
 They already use conventional bitmap/JPEG formats, so data extraction mainly involves lossless conversion to PNG and mapping sprite rectangles by reading existing constants in `Juego.pas`/`UCliente.pas`.

+### Legacy HUD layout (bottom bar)

+The Delphi client does not treat UI windows as floating, independent panels.
+Instead it builds a single HUD strip anchored to the bottom edge of the screen that is always visible while the world scrolls underneath.
+That strip is assembled from several bitmaps in `grf/` and divided into fixed regions:

+- **Minimap block (far left)** – uses a dedicated background and renders the minimap plus the current map name (e.g., `Isla de los Ogros`).
+This sits in the lower‑left corner and never moves.
+- **Character stats panel** – immediately to the right of the minimap.
+This block shows class/level and primary stats (`Fuerza`, `Constitución`, `Inteligencia`, `Sabiduría`, `Destreza`) plus percentages for hit chance, evasion, and resistances.
+It uses a stone/dark background and text is drawn directly over that bitmap.
+- **Center status/message area** – a wide dark panel occupying the bottom center.
+It has two responsibilities:
+  - acts as a scrolling message log (“Tu avatar se aburrió de esperar y se dejó matar”, “Has sido resucitado”, etc.);
+  - hosts the “Menú” subsection with the avatar portrait and numeric values for `Salud`, `Mana`, `Comida` plus a couple of quick‑action icons (fist, weapon, rune).
+- **Equipment + inventory/spellbook (right side)** – the bottom‑right region combines several concepts into one composite block:
+  - the **paper doll** (outline of the avatar) with equipment slots around it (helm, armor, backpack, etc.) is rendered over a dedicated background;
+  - to the right of the doll there is a fixed grid of square cells.
+The same grid is reused in two modes:
+    - **Inventario** – cells contain item icons (bags, potions, books) pulled from `obj.jpg`;
+    - **Hechizos** – cells show rune icons (blue glyphs) representing spells;
+  - the labels “Inventario” and “Hechizos” above the grid work as tabs, but visually they are just text drawn on the same HUD bar rather than separate windows.

+There is no concept of draggable windows in the original client for these elements: the minimap, stats, message log, equipment, inventory, and spell grid all live inside this monolithic bottom HUD and are positioned with absolute coordinates inside that strip.
+When porting to MonoGame, the goal is to reproduce this *continuous bar* (using `cjr`/`ros`/`bmenu`/`obj` assets) rather than independent floating windows.
+The new UI framework in `Laa.Monogame.Client.UI` exists purely to help place and skin that HUD with atlas sprites while keeping the overall structure identical to Delphi’s layout.

+### Legacy UI bitmap catalogue

+Every UI surface under `Original Pascal/Laa/grf` is referenced by name inside the Delphi client.
+The table below documents what each bitmap holds, which part of the HUD it skins, and the code that loads or blits it.

+#### `menu.jpg`

+- Loaded as `fondoMenu` during `PrepararInterfaz` (`Original Pascal/Laa/Juego.pas:562`).
+- `TJForm.paint` blits the full 640×480 image whenever the game is in menu/login/creation states, before overlaying dynamic text (`Original Pascal/Laa/Juego.pas:3637-3679`).
+- The picture already contains the parchment background, logo placement, and decorative frame, so none of those widgets are assembled dynamically; MonoGame should treat it as a single-screen backdrop.

+#### `bmenu.jpg`

+- Loaded into `botonesMenu` (`Original Pascal/Laa/Juego.pas:563`) and sliced via `TGBoton.DefinirGraficos`.
+- Rectangles at `Original Pascal/Laa/Juego.pas:575-592` show exactly which sprite is used for *Aceptar*, *Cancelar*, *Ingresar*, *Crear*, *Salir*, and the dice button.
+Each pair of `Point` arguments marks the idle and pressed state offsets inside the sheet.
+- Keep both states when porting so button hover/press feedback stays identical to Delphi.

+#### `fondo.bmp`

+- Main HUD board (`Fondo`) loaded at `Original Pascal/Laa/Juego.pas:566`.
+- Supplies virtually every static piece of the bottom strip: the minimap parchment (`CopiarCanvasASuperficie` into `PnMapa`, line 637), the stats panel/background (`PnInfo`, `Original Pascal/Laa/Juego.pas:645-669`), the grid panel (`PnGrids`, `Original Pascal/Laa/Juego.pas:635-640`), text scroll buttons (`B_txArriba/B_txAbajo` reference `fondo.canvas`, lines 583-586), the equipment slots, and the message log.
+- Extra helper sprites (minimap pointer, spell highlight frame, “can’t use” icon) are copied from specific coordinates in this bitmap (`Original Pascal/Laa/Juego.pas:618-625`).
+Repacking the HUD requires preserving each of those sub-rectangles.

+#### `tccb.jpg`

+- Packed into the DirectDraw surface `TablaCC_Botones` (`Original Pascal/Laa/Juego.pas:567`).
+- Provides the entire 160 px-wide side panel for the construction/information menus. `PintarMenuConstruccion` (`Original Pascal/Laa/UCliente.pas:877-904`) blits fixed areas such as the Fabricar button, the three-material strip, the scrollable list, and the four pagination buttons using the named `Area*` rectangles defined at the top of `UCliente.pas`.
+- When migrating the UI keep each area as a separate sprite so the hover logic (highlighting the proper button based on cursor position) continues to work.

+#### `tcca.jpg`

+- Loaded as `TablaCC_Arca` (`Original Pascal/Laa/Juego.pas:568`) and used whenever the right-hand inventory panel slides in.
+- `PintarMenuComercio` and `PintarMenuObjetos` (`Original Pascal/Laa/UCliente.pas:1106-1179`) draw the background grid, chest/bag/corpse icons, and the “Guardar/Sacar del baúl” buttons by sampling named regions (`AreaTablaIconos`, `AreaDeIconoDeBaul`, `AreaOrBotonGuardarEnBaul`, etc.).
+The asset also includes the decorative frame around the 3×N item list.
+- The MonoGame UI should keep the same 46 px spacing and button slices so that cursor hit-tests stay aligned with the art.

+#### `barra.bmp`

+- Converted into the surface `BarraVidaMana` (`Original Pascal/Laa/Juego.pas:569`).
+- `DibujarBarrasVidaMana` renders the left health bar and right mana bar by blitting the 116×32 header and then masking the fill with `BltFxMascara` (`Original Pascal/Laa/Juego.pas:2683-2699`).
+The PK flag swaps to the red-tinted variant in the same bitmap.
+- The file contains both frames (top half) and the fill masks (bottom half).
+Export both when generating atlases; the MonoGame version reuses the same rectangles to animate the fill width.

+#### `obj.jpg`

+- Item icon atlas loaded as `Iconos_Objetos` (`Original Pascal/Laa/Juego.pas:627`).
+- Every icon is 40×40 and laid out in an 8-column strip, which is why `PintarObjeto` samples `(id and $7)*40` for the X coordinate and `(id shr 3)*40` for the Y coordinate (`Original Pascal/Laa/Juego.pas:1298-1359`).
+The same offsets are used inside store/bag menus (`Original Pascal/Laa/UCliente.pas:854-865`).
+- Besides regular items, ids `<4` correspond to paper-doll hands; those frames are reused when drawing equipped weapons, so keep the first row intact.

+#### `ros.jpg`

+- Portrait sheet (`Rostros`) loaded at `Original Pascal/Laa/Juego.pas:628`.
+- `Tjugador.PrepararImagenJugador` paints the appropriate face and applies debuff highlights before the panel copies it into the HUD (`Original Pascal/Laa/Sprites.pas:800-825` and `Original Pascal/Laa/Juego.pas:3356-3360`).
+- Each 40×40 slot is a different “rostro” (class/race/gender).
+This sheet has nothing to do with spellbooks; the name literally stands for *rostros* and the MonoGame client should bind it to the portrait widget only.

+#### `cjr.jpg`

+- Rune/spell atlas, loaded as `IconosCjr` (`Original Pascal/Laa/Juego.pas:629`).
+- `PintarConjuro` picks 40×40 tiles using the same `(col,row)` math as the item sheet to render the spell grid (`Original Pascal/Laa/Juego.pas:1369-1384`), and `PintarMenuComercio` reuses those frames when merchants sell scrolls (`Original Pascal/Laa/UCliente.pas:1127-1132`).
+- The code applies brightness effects to show mana requirements, so retain full RGB data (and ensure the atlas uses straight alpha).

+#### `logo.bmp`

+- Splash image drawn while DirectX initializes in `TFEsperar` (`Original Pascal/Laa/SScreen.pas:96-130`).
+- Stored as `logo.bmp` (`CrearDeGDD` call at line 113).
+The loading form displays it at `(0,0)` together with the progress bar, so the MonoGame splash can simply blit the entire bitmap once.

 ## Atlas builder

 The repository now includes a small CLI (`Tools/AtlasBuilder`) that repacks the legacy `grf/*` textures (BMP, PNG, JPG/JPEG) into Texture2D-friendly atlases alongside a JSON manifest.
 The MonoGame client automatically loads the manifest/atlases (if present) and falls back to the raw files when they are missing.